 Eggs have a lot going for them.
-For just 70 calories, a large egg provides 6 grams of satisfying protein, vitamin D, a variety of B vitamins, essential minerals such as iron and zinc, choline, which is important for brain health, and lutein and zeaxanthin, which promote eye health.
+For just about 70 calories, a large egg provides 6 grams of satisfying protein, vitamin D, a variety of B vitamins, essential minerals such as iron and zinc, choline, which is important for brain health, and lutein and zeaxanthin, which promote eye health.
 Plus they are fast and easy to cook.
-Even though egg prices have risen recently, eggs are still very economical, running between 25 and 45 cents each, depending on which kind you buy.
+Even though egg prices have risen recently, eggs are still very economical, running roughly 30 cents each on average, depending on which kind you buy.
 This is why it’s important to be well-versed in your egg terminology.

 Actually, deciding which carton of eggs to grab at the market can be the most difficult thing about them.
 The confusing claims on the shelf are nothing short of mind-boggling.
 Now that there’s a green light to eat eggs more freely, here’s some information to make the retail egg hunt a bit easier, this way you can know your egg terminology before heading to the store.